MuhammadAlBarham/fpga/README.md

-# fpga : Field-Programmable Gate Array Architectures - FPGA
+# FPGA : Field-Programmable Gate Array Architectures

 These files was implemented by myself during summer semester in 2020.